smsraj2001/ADVANCED-SCIENTIFIC-CALCULATOR-C/README.md

 ## DESCRIPTION
 v~ 1.0\
-This  project handles 5 basic FUNCTIONALITIES that includes:-
+This project handles 5 basic FUNCTIONALITIES which includes :-
 - Algebra
 - Arithmetic
 - Conversion
 - Miscellaneous calculation
-- Trigonometry\
+- Trigonometry

-### Some features are:-
+### Some features are :-

 - Completely menu driven program which will help user to understand the project at each execution.
 - User can open each functionality( i.e. Algebra, etc....) in a different shell, which makes it more realistic.